 Degree requirements are the same as those of the General Track which provides maximal flexibility to develop an individualized program.
-Graduates of this program will be able to approach global health issues with a solid grounding in basic public health disciplines.
+Graduates of the Global Health MPH program will be able to approach global health issues with a solid grounding in basic public health disciplines.
 They will have practical experience, be skilled in applied research, and have an understanding of the sociopolitical matrix of health determinants of low and middle income countries (LMICs).

-Competitive applicants should have some health-related work, research, or volunteer experience in an LMIC and plan to integrate global health research or practice into their medical career.
-Applicants who already possess an MD degree and/or are not currently medical students in the UW system should apply to the General track.
+Competitive applicants will have some health-related work, research, or volunteer experience in an LMIC and plan to integrate global health research or practice into their medical career.
+Applicants who already possess a MD or are medical students at a school other than the UW should apply to the General track.

 - University of Washington medical students who are currently enrolled at a WWAMI site, are enrolled in or planning to enroll in the Global Health Pathway, and are in good academic standing, or